The

 4) Systematic record accuracy improvement.

 Cycle counting is fairly easy.
 Every morning, you count a portion of inventory.
 The cycle counter receives a list of parts to count and provides all available information about the part.
 After completing the count, check the record and look for a count match.
-If there’s
+If theres a discrepancy:

 2) Perform location audits.